bergoid/gm2png/README.rst

     'gm2png' downloads individual tiles from Google Maps, stitches them together to form a mosaic and saves the result in a .png file.

-    TYPE is either 'sat' for satellite imagery, 'ter' for terrain or 'map' for street map.
+    TYPE is either 'sat' for satellite imagery, 'ter' for terrain, 'map' for street map or 'hyb' for hybrid (satellite/street).

     Z is the zoom level.